Dodd-Frank Resource Center

 Live Webcast: “The Impact of Dodd-Frank Act on Executive Compensation: A 2012 Perspective”

 On July 23, 2012, Simpson Thacher litigation partner Paul Gluckow and Executive Compensation and Employee Benefits associate Paul Koppel will participate in the Knowledge Congress seminar, “The Impact of Dodd-Frank Act on Executive Compensation: A 2012 Perspective.”
 The two-hour live webcast, will provide an in-depth discussion of Dodd-Frank provisions that impact executive compensation.
 The panel will review existing rules on say-on-pay, golden parachutes and clawbacks; voting guidelines under the ISS; compensation arrangements; developing effective compensation strategies, risk assessments and benchmarking practices; and preparing for Dodd-Frank executive compensation provisions to take effect in 2013.
 The program will also feature a Q&A session where attendees will be invited to ask the panel of speakers questions related to the program.
-For more information and to register for this webcast, please click here.

 SEC and CFTC Finalize Key Swap Product Definitions Under Dodd-Frank, Triggering the Effectiveness or Phase-In of Many Dodd-Frank Derivatives Regulatory Provisions